-Betsy West and Julie Cohen (co-directors) will join moderator Jeannine DeLombard (English, UCSB) for a post-screening discussion.
+Co-Directors Betsy West and Julie Cohen joined Jeannine DeLombard (English, UCSB) for a post-screening discussion.

 Co-Director and Co-Producer Betsy West